aparajita/capacitor-native-decorator/README.md

   }

   // No need to specify the return type, by default it's a promise with data.
+  // Note that even though this is a native call, it is returning a bare string,
+  // not an object! @native automatically unwraps single values returned by
+  // native code.
   @native()
   private async getStringItem({ key: string }): Promise<string> {
     // Web implementation goes here.
 Same interface on native platforms.